 Traditional dry saunas are more common in private homes because they’re easier to install and don’t pose as much of a risk regarding mold.

-Pro tip: If you only have access to a dry sauna experience but want a steam room experience, you can pour water over the heated rocks to create a steamy effect.
+Pro tip: If you only have access to a dry sauna experience but want a steam room vibe, you can pour water over the heated rocks to create a steamy effect.
 Just be careful to pour the water slowly and stand back as the steam rises so you don’t burn yourself.
 Also, consider leaving the door to the sauna open for about a half hour after steaming it so moisture can escape.

 Learn more about the differences in our guide to steam rooms vs saunas.

-Wet Sauna vs Dry Sauna: Final Thoughts
+Wet Sauna Vs Dry Sauna: Final Thoughts

 At the end of the day, the answer to the dry vs wet sauna debate ultimately depends on personal preference, including the specific health benefits you’re after.